virajkadam/adysunventures.com/docs/JSX_SEO_TRACKER.md

 This document tracks SEO optimizations needed for each JSX component in the project.

 ## Progress Summary
-- [ ] Page Components: 0/10 completed
+- [x] Page Components: 1/10 completed
 - [ ] Common Components: 0/8 completed
 - [ ] Special Components: 0/4 completed

-**Overall Progress:** 0/22 components optimized
+**Overall Progress:** 1/22 components optimized

 ## Page Components

 ### HomePage.jsx
 - [x] Has proper H1 tag
-- [ ] Has proper H2 tags for sections
+- [x] Has proper H2 tags for sections
-- [ ] Contains internal links to other pages
+- [x] Contains internal links to other pages
-- [ ] Page-specific meta tags passed to MetaTags
+- [x] Page-specific meta tags passed to MetaTags
-- [ ] Notes: _Has H1 tag but needs more internal links and proper heading hierarchy_
+- [x] Notes: _Completed all SEO improvements.
+Added internal links to all services, implemented page-specific meta tags, added properly structured H2 tags, and included new sections with additional industry links and a clear CTA._

 ### AboutUs.jsx
 - [ ] Has proper H1 tag